AnyChart/docs.anychart.com/Basic_Charts/Sparkline_Chart.md

 ### Point width

 For some reasons you may need to make your columns look thiner or wider.
-It is possible to variate the width of a column using the **.pointWidth()** method:
+It is possible to variate the width of a column using the {api:?entry=pointWidth}pointWidth(){api} method:

 ```
 chart1.pointWidth('50%');